Illustration reading “Hello in Turkish” beside a hand marked with a crescent and star

 Full disclosure: This post contains affiliate links. ?

-Merhaba is the most common way to say “hello” in Turkish.
-But it’s far from being the only one.
-Depending on the context, you’ll also hear the more casual selam, the welcoming hoş geldiniz, or the morning-specific günaydın.
+Merhaba is the safest all-purpose way to say “hello” in Turkish.
+Depending on the setting, you’ll also hear the casual selam, the welcoming hoş geldiniz, or the morning greeting günaydın.

 As a native speaker, I’ve rounded up different ways to say hello, how to respond to hello in Turkish, and other common greeting words.
-Here is an overview of what we’ll cover:
+You’ll also see which forms are informal, formal or plural, so you can choose a greeting that fits the person and situation.

 English Turkish Audio